usemoss/pipecat-moss/README.md

 # InferEdge Moss Integration for Pipecat

-This integration enables Retrieval-Augmented Generation (RAG) in your Pipecat voice AI agents using InferEdge Moss vector search.
-The integration is authored and maintained by the Moss team (I work at Moss), so you can expect first-party support and regular updates as the platform evolves.
+This integration enables real-time Retrieval-Augmented Generation (RAG) in your Pipecat voice AI agents using Moss.

 ## Pipecat Compatibility